ljuvela/CollaborativeWatermarking/README.md

-# Collaborative Watermarking for Adversarial Speech Synthesis
+# Collaborative Watermarking

-This repository contains source code for "Collaborative Watermarking for Adversarial Speech Synthesis", submitted to ICASSP 2024.
+This repository contains source code for "Collaborative Watermarking for Adversarial Speech Synthesis" submitted to ICASSP 2024.

 Listen to audio samples at the demo page https://ljuvela.github.io/CollaborativeWatermarkingDemo/